-English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. history) Graduation Requirements:

-Cumulative GPA of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-39 credits Grade of B- or better in Internship I and Internship II Required Courses:

-SPED 501/Students with Disabilities in Our Schools EPSY 523/Advanced Child and Adolescent Development EDUC 694 or SPED 691/Internship I RDLG 579/Content Area Literacy ELEM 522/Methods for Teaching Math and Science in the Inclusive Classroom SPED 612/Curriculum and Methods for Students with Mild Disabilities EDUC 614/Creating and Sustaining Classroom Communities S SPED 605/Language and Reading Strategies for Students wi th Disabilities SPED 626/Teaching Students with Severe Disabilities EDUC 513/Collaboration, Consultation, and Partnerships SPED 521/Assistive Technology PRAXIS S exam: Elementary Education Content Knowledge a ll II 6 cr.
-SPED 695/Internship II EDUC 615/Capstone Experience: The Teaching Professional SPED 700/Comprehensive Examination Special Education Specialization (SPEC_MAT02)- Five-Year Program (for TCNJ students only-Full Five-Year Undergraduate/Graduate Program) Shridevi Rao, Coordinator, Graduate Program in Special Education The Department of Special Education, Language, and Literacy offers a program that prepares students to be teachers of students with disabilities.
+English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. history) Graduation Requirements: Cumulative GPA of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-39 credits Grade of B- or better in Internship I and Internship II Required Courses: SPED 501/Students with Disabilities in Our Schools EPSY 523/Advanced Child and Adolescent Development EDUC 694 or SPED 691/Internship I RDLG 579/Content Area Literacy ELEM 522/Methods for Teaching Science and Math in the Inclusive Classroom SPED 612/Curriculum and Methods for Students with Mild Disabilities EDUC 614/Creating and Sustaining Classroom Communitie S SPED 605/Language and Reading Strategies for Students wi th Disabilities SPED 626/Curriculum design for Individuals with Severe Disabilities EDUC 513/Collaboration, Consultation, and Partnerships SPED 521/Assistive Technology PRAXI S exam: Elementary Education Content Knowledge Fa ll II 6 cr.
+SPED 695/Internship II EDUC 615/Capstone Experience: The Teaching Professional SPED 700/Comprehensive Examination Special Education Specialization (SPEC\MAT02)- Five-Year Program (for TCNJ students only-Full Five-Year Undergraduate/Graduate Program) Shridevi Rao, Coordinator, Graduate Program in Special Education The Department of Special Education, Language, and Literacy offers a program that prepares students to be teachers of students with disabilities.
 This five-year program, featuring a double major with dual certification, culminates in a Master of Arts in Teaching degree and New Jersey teaching certification in Elementary K-5 and Special Education.
 The program meets the standards and requirements of: National Council for Accreditation of Teacher Education (NCATE) New Jersey State Department of Education Council for Exceptional Children (CEC) At the end of the fourth year, students earn a bachelor's degree in their liberal arts major and special education without certification.
 The course of study continues through the following summer and academic year and culminates in a Master of Arts in Teaching degree.
 Graduates of the program are considered "highly qualified" teachers and therefore meet current requirements for obtaining employment in New Jersey school districts.
 Admission Requirements:

-Only students who have completed a bachelor's degree in the Special/Elementary Education program at TCNJ may matriculate into SPEC_MAT02.
+Only students who have completed a bachelor's degree in the Special/Elementary Education program at TCNJ may matriculate into SPEC\MAT02.
 Students must have a GPA of 3.0 to matriculate into the fifth-year portion of the program.

 Graduation Requirements:

-Cumulative GPA of 3.0 in the MAT program Completion of all departmental requirements/prerequisites-31 credits Grade of B- or better in Internship II Required Courses:
+Cumulative GPA of 3.0 in the MAT program

+Completion of all departmental requirements/prerequisites-31 credits Grade of B- or better in Internship II

+Required Courses:

+15 cr.

 SPED 664/Research in Special Education

 SPED 522/Remedial Instruction

-SPED 626/Curriculum Design for Individuals with

-Severe Disabilities
+515/Multicultural Social Studies Instruction for Students with Disabilities

 SPED 521/Assistive Technology

 EDUC 513/Collaboration, Consultation, and Partnership

+Field Experience

-Field Experience 7 cr.
+7 cr.

-695/Internship II: Student Teaching
+SPED 695/Internship II: Student Teaching

-597/Special Topics: Seminar
+SPED 597/Special Topics: Seminar

-Track I-BVI Specialty 7 cr.
+Specialty Electives

+9 cr.